RubenFr-zz/DSPS-AWS/README.md

 ```

 ## Ec2 parameters
-In order to know which size the workers instances had to be, we
+In order to know which size the workers instances had to be, we started testing the system with smaller requirements such as T2_SMALL or T2_MEDIUM.
+However, for both we ran into `Out of Memory` exceptions from the workers when the review they had to process was too large

 ## Security